EnterpriseDB/edb-ansible/roles/install_dbserver/README.md

 The only dependencies required for this ansible galaxy role are:

 1. Ansible
-2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install
+2. community.general Ansible Module - Utilized when creating aditional users during a Postgres Install
 3. edb-devops.postgres -> setup_repo role for setting the repository on the systems

 Role Variables